Mercury through the Houses

 Trade & Commerce

 As a medium Mercury brings together many people and situations.
 The delivering of messages is a form of transaction and it makes sense that financial transaction would also be a part of Mercury’s symbology.
 Mercury connects people and business which is the everyday glue of our society.
-Business transactions sustain our livelihoods and includes the buying and selling of goods.
+The terms trade and commerce are older terms for all business basically; the currency and transactions that sustain our livelihoods.
+This includes the buying and selling of goods.

 Mercury is associated with merchants, store keepers and commerce in general.
 The exchange of goods is as much a part of this planet as is the exchange of ideas.
 With Mercury the focus is on the transaction, the exchange and the basics of bartering, buying and selling.
 Mercury is also the marketing that creates and packages the brand but business and commerce aren’t always honest undertakings.

-Business trade and commerce in general is ruled by Mercury and particularly where travel is concerned; the delivery of people and goods is a huge moneymaker for some companies.
-Mercury is greatly involved with education, another form of transaction, and education is both public and private commercial enterprise in most countries.
+Business trade and commerce in general ruled by Mercury also connects communities.
+The transport and travel of goods and people employs many humans today making this planet still an integral part of any commerce.
+Mercury is greatly involved with education, another form of transaction (of thought, knowledge and ideas), and education is both a public and private commercial enterprise in most countries.

-Arts and entertainment are also commercial enterprises and although ruled by Venus, Mercury is going to be involved with teaching, learning, speaking, writing, recording, entertaining, and any other media arts and the businesses associated with them.
+Arts and performance entertainment are huge commercial enterprises today and although ruled by Venus, Mercury is going to be well-used in these fields.
+Any trade associated with teaching, learning, speaking, writing, recording, performing or displaying most any art form will often involve Mercury.

 The hands are the tools of the brain and through our ideas, education and activities we use our hands to develop many skills.
 Mercury in astrology often indicates what we like to use our hands to do or how we may use our hands and skills for hobbies and work.
 These skills will be indicated by house, sign and aspect relationships within the horoscope.